ajmac244/Promo-Content-Generator-Translator/README.md

 node --env-file=.env generate-response.js
 ```

 #### c.
-Repeat the current step if you want to change the question or search query parameters.
+Repeat the current step if you want to ask a new question or change search query parameters.

 #### d.
-Repeat step 2 if you want to update the data you want the chatbot to answer from.
+Repeat step 2 if you want to change the data or data settings for the chatbot to answer from.